Understanding how ADHD medication and strategies improve focus.

 Although some people experience positive results on the first day of taking medication, many people go back and forth with their doctor until they find the right medication and dosage that works for them.
 Although this can feel disappointing, it does not mean ADHD medication does not work for you.
 It just means you have not found the right medication and dose yet.

 A great way to know if your meds are working is to be strategic!
-In a notebook write down the ADHD symptoms you would like to see improvements with.
-Then, when you start taking medication document any changes, personal observations and ask your spouse or family members for feedback too, as they might notice changes that you were not aware of.
-If you are a parent, you can write down the changes you notice in your child, their teacher’s feedback as well as your child’s feedback.
+In a notebook, write down the ADHD symptoms you would like to see improvements in.
+Then, when you start taking medication, document any changes and personal observations and ask your spouse or family members for feedback, too, as they might notice changes you were unaware of.
+If you are a parent, you can write down the changes you notice in your child, their teacher’s, and your child’s feedback.

 In addition to being helpful to you, this information will also be beneficial for your doctor.